Dzheremi2/Chronograph/README.md

 #### Windows

-Chronograph for Windows is only awailable on [GitHub Releases](https://github.com/Dzheremi2/Chronograph/releases/latest) since `v5.3.1`
+Chronograph for Windows is only available on [GitHub Releases](https://github.com/Dzheremi2/Chronograph/releases/latest) since `v5.3.1`

 ### Releases